ssb22/indexer/README.md

 Anemone DAISY maker
 -------------------
 from http://ssb22.user.srcf.net/indexer/anemone.html
-(also mirrored at http://ssb22.gitlab.io/indexer/anemone.html just in case)
+(also mirrored at http://ssb22.gitlab.io/indexer/anemone.html just in case, plus you can access Anemone via `pip install anemone-daisy-maker` or `pipx run anemone-daisy-maker`)

 `anemone.py` is a Python 3 script to put together a DAISY digital talking book, from HTML text, MP3 audio recordings and time index data.
 It produces DAISY 2.02 files by default, or DAISY 3 (i.e. ANSI/NISO Z39.86) if an option is set.
 It currently can produce one of two different types of digital talking book: